TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 18/Deuteronomy 18.9.md

 ---

-When thou art come into the land which Jehovah thy God giveth thee, thou shalt not learn to do after the abominations of those nations.
+When you are come into the land which Yahweh your God gives you, you shall not learn to do after the abominations of those nations.